goerz/docs_versions_menu/docs/command.rst

 By default, the label for each folder that appears in the menu is simply the name of the folder.
-The "latest stable release", identified by :option:`--latest` (the latest public release by default), has " (latest release)" appended.
+The "latest stable release", identified by :option:`--latest` (the latest public release by default), has " (latest public release)" appended.
 This can be customized with the :option:`--suffix-latest`.

 More generally, the :option:`--label` option may be used to define label